Thiyagu-2003/DevOps-Tutorials/Anisible/README.md

 * You define configurations on a **control node**
 * Changes are **pushed to target nodes** over SSH / WinRM
 * No agents.
 No polling.
-No background daemons.
+No background daemons

 Think Git push, not cron-based pulling.
 This simplicity is the real reason Ansible wins.